Victor Wembanyama is the No. 1 pick in the NBA draft, with expectations of stardom - KTVZ

 Wembanyama is the Spurs’ third No. 1 pick and the first since Tim Duncan in 1997, which led to a stretch of five NBA championships through 2014 before they struggled in recent seasons.

-He became the first international player drafted No. 1 without playing any college basketball since Andrea Bargnani in 2006 and ended a run of 13 straight years where a college freshman went first.
-Blake Griffin, a sophomore in 2010, was the last No. 1 who wasn’t a one-and-done.
+He became the first international player drafted No. 1 without playing any college basketball since Andrea Bargnani in 2006.

 Draft history was made with the Nos.
 4 and 5 picks.
 Twins Amen and Ausar Thompson of Overtime Elite became the first brothers to be selected in the top 10 of the same draft, with Amen going to the Houston Rockets and Ausar following to the Detroit Pistons.